-However, it is possible that, in many regulatory contexts, regulated parties will know they are subject to a randomized study and may engage in strategic behavior that may skew the results of the study.
+ADMINISTRATIVE CONFERENCE OF THE UNITED STATES always a question as to whether the results of a randomized experiment are externally valid.
+For example, a perfectly designed randomized experiment may indicate that exposure to an intervention generates particular outcomes in a laboratory setting but may not mean that those same outcomes will occur outside of the laboratory.
+In addition, the results of randomized methods may lack validity if individuals, knowing that their behaviors are part of a randomized experiment, behave differently from how they would otherwise act.
+Researchers try to limit this particular threat to validity by using double-blind, or even just single-blind, study designs.
+However, it is possible that in many regulatory contexts, regulated parties will know they are subject to a randomized study and may engage in strategic behavior that may skew the results of the study.
 In addition to these methodological challenges, randomized study methods may present legal, policy, and ethical concerns.
-From a legal standpoint, subjecting similar parties to different rules may be thought to raise concerns under the Equal Protection Clause of the Constitution or the arbitrary-and-capricious standard of the Administrative Procedure Act.
+From a legal standpoint, subjecting similar parties to different rules may be thought to raise concerns under the equal protection clause of the Constitution or the arbitrary-and-capricious standard of the APA.
 Of course, an agency might present a legally valid argument that the rational basis, or non-arbitrary reason, for its action is to generate information necessary to make an informed decision.
 From a policy standpoint, if some entities are subject to regulation and others are not, an agency may well risk artificially distorting a market, depending on what a rule requires or how the study is designed.
 From an ethical standpoint, if a rule specifically sets up an experiment with the idea that, after the experiment, the agency may change the rule, a concern may exist if some regulated entities will by then have invested heavily in capital-intensive equipment required by the rule.
 Another concern might be with varying levels of health or safety protection to different members of the public.
-In the absence of countervailing considerations, legal, policy, and ethical challenges such as these may mean that regulatory agencies should use randomized study methods only under limited circumstances.
+In the absence of countervailing considerations, legal, policy, and ethical challenges such 11 &quot;Blindness" in this context means lack of awareness subjects are not aware of beingwhether they are in the treatment or comparison group.
+"Double blindness" means neither the subjects nor the researchers know which subjects received the treatment, and which received the placebo.
+See Michael Abramowicz et al., Randomizing Law, 159 U. PA.
+L. REV. 929, 948-50 (2011).
+See 5 U.S.C. § 706(2)(A).